infinitaslearning/systemic-ts/README.md

 const testSystem = system().remove('server');
 ```

-`systemic-ts` does not allow you to delete components that other components depend on.
+`@ilpt/systemic-ts` does not allow you to delete components that other components depend on.

 ### Including components from another system